Last updated and effective as of August 23, 2023

 To law enforcement agencies or for an investigation related to public safety.

-52. Under the California Consumer Privacy Act of 2018 (“CCPA”), California residents may have a right to:
+54. Under the California Consumer Privacy Act of 2018 (“CCPA”) and the California Privacy Rights Act (“the CPRA”, which amended the CCPA), California residents may have a right to:

 a.
 Access the categories and specific pieces of personal data we have collected, the categories of sources from which the personal data is collected, the business purpose(s) for collecting the personal data, and the categories of third parties with whom we have shared personal data;